 Powered by MEKH

-The electricity market is undergoing a significant transformation.
-Negative electricity prices are becoming increasingly common during the daytime, while prices can surge to several hundred euros during the evening peak period.
-These extraordinary price fluctuations present new challenges for both producers and consumers.
-Traditional market models and regulatory frameworks are finding it increasingly difficult to keep pace with these changes.
-This session aims to explore the key drivers behind this phenomenon.
+The energy sector is undergoing a significant transformation.
+On the electricity market, negative prices are becoming increasingly common during the daytime.
+At the same time, in the evening peak hours, they can soar to several hundred euros, posing new challenges for both producers and consumers.
+On the gas market, however, it is not demand-supply dynamics that create tensions, but the vital question of whether the gas sector can survive – and if so, in what form – under the requirements of the green transition.
+Traditional market models and regulatory frameworks are finding it increasingly difficult to keep pace with the changes.
+This session, therefore, aims to explore the key drivers behind this phenomenon.

 Presentation (in English, with simultaneous interpretation)